Des Lyttle: Nottingham Forest

 Lyttle was signed by relegated Nottingham Forest for a fee of £375,000 in July 1993 to become one of Frank Clark's first signings, following the end of Brian Clough's 18-year reign.
 Lyttle was a member of the team that won instant promotion back to the Premier League in the 1993–94 season, finishing second in the First Division.
-Forest finished in third place the following season, in their return to the Premier League, before falling to ninth-place in 1995–96 and then suffering relegation in bottom place at the end of the 1996–97 season.
-Lyttle stayed with Forest, despite the relegation.
-Forest however lost some other players, noticeably Lyttle's defensive partner Stuart Pearce, who joined Newcastle United.
+Forest finished in third place the following season, in their return to the Premier League, before falling to ninth place in 1995–96 and then suffering relegation in bottom place at the end of the 1996–97 season.
+Lyttle stayed with Forest despite the relegation.
+Forest, however, lost some other players, noticeably Lyttle's defensive partner Stuart Pearce, who joined Newcastle United.
 Manager, Dave Bassett still managed to guide Forest back to the Premier League at the first time of asking, as they won promotion as champions.

-Lyttle stayed on at Forest for another crack at the Premier League, although he spent a month out on loan at Port Vale, but after a dismal start to the season, Bassett was fired in January 1999.
-Forest then appointed Ron Atkinson in a bid to save the club, although he was unable to steer the club away from relegation and for the third time in seven seasons Forest were relegated as the bottom club.
+Lyttle stayed on at Forest for another crack at the Premier League.
+Although he spent a month out on loan at Port Vale, Bassett was fired in January 1999 after a dismal start to the season.
+Forest then appointed Ron Atkinson in a bid to save the club, although he was unable to steer the club away from relegation, and for the third time in seven seasons, Forest were relegated as the bottom club.
 Lyttle vied for the right-back berth alongside French import Thierry Bonalair, and he left to pursue his career elsewhere at the end of the season.

 Watford

-Lyttle then joined newly promoted Premier League outfit Watford on July 1999.
-He failed to fit in at the club however, and was often a substitute.
+Lyttle joined newly promoted Premier League club Watford in July 1999.
+However, he failed to fit in and was often a substitute.
 He made only eleven appearances for the club.

 West Bromwich Albion

 In March 2000, Lyttle was sent on loan to West Bromwich Albion for the remainder of the season, signing just two days before the transfer deadline.
 He helped ensure the club's survival in the First Division, and in turn earned himself a permanent contract in June 2000.
-He was a regular in the squad during the 2000–01 season, employed by manager Gary Megson as a right wing-back, and combined well with Ruel Fox down the right-hand side to help Albion reach the play-offs.
-The following season Lyttle lost his place to Slovakian Igor Bališ, with Lyttle used mainly as a substitute during the second half of the season as Albion were promoted to the Premier League.
-During 2002–03 Lyttle slipped even further down the pecking order, managing only two starts and two substitute appearances in the Premier League.
+He was a regular in the squad during the 2000–01 season, employed by manager Gary Megson as a right-wing-back, and combined well with Ruel Fox down the right-hand side to help Albion reach the play-offs.
+The following season, Lyttle lost his place to Slovakian Igor Bališ, with Lyttle used mainly as a substitute during the second half of the season as Albion were promoted to the Premier League.
+During 2002–03, Lyttle slipped further down the pecking order, managing only two starts and two substitute appearances in the Premier League.
 Following the club's relegation back to the First Division, Lyttle was released by the club in May 2003.
 In all, Lyttle made 67 appearances for Albion, his only goal for the club coming in a 3–1 home defeat to Fulham on 9 December 2000.